joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 05 - Code tour.md

 ## Congratulations

-You have completed Exercise 5 and the Copilot for Microsoft 365 Message Extensions plugin lab.
+You have completed Exercise 5 and the Microsoft 365 Copilot Message Extensions plugin lab.
 Thanks very much for doing these labs!